Helloland! Notes from the Curators

 Lower Middle: Qavavau Manumie, Composition (Melting Arctic), 2019, coloured pencil and ink on paper, Royal Bank of Canada Collection.
 Photo by The Rooms.

-Bottom: DEWLINE POLAR ECHOES, published by Federal Electric Corporation, Paramus, New Jersey.
-The April 1957 issue is included in the exhibition.
-Collection of and photo by Melony Ward.
+Bottom: Installation view, DEWLINE POLAR ECHOES, published by Federal Electric Corporation, Paramus, New Jersey, April 1957.
+Collection of Melony Ward.
+Photo by The Rooms.

 Distant Early Warnings: Wartime Origins and Utopian Dreams